How powerful does your PC really need to be?

 When you need a faster and more powerful PC

-There are some tasks, where a more powerful PC will be of significant benefit.
+There are some tasks where a more powerful PC will be of significant benefit.

 There’s a reason many gamers spend thousands of dollars on powerful desktop or laptop computers with fancy cooling systems.
 Modern 3D games place huge demands on graphics processing units (GPU) in order to manipulate thousands of polygons every second.
 Put simply: the more powerful the GPU and the more RAM it has, the higher you’ll be able to set the frame rate and graphics quality in a game.

-2. 3D modelling and animation
+2. 3D modeling and animation

 The sheer number of calculations involved in rendering 3D models and the speed with which they need to be carried out means a fast processor and powerful GPU are necessary.
 Typically a quad-core processor is a minimum requirement.